arthurnunesc/linux-scripts/README.md

-# fedora-scripts
+# linux-scripts

-This is a compilation of scripts written to help me install and configure utilities, tools and programs on my personal computers that run Fedora.
+This is a compilation of scripts written to help me install and configure utilities, tools and programs on my personal computers that run Ubuntu or Fedora.

 All of the scripts are POSIX compliants and should work on any POSIX compliant shell(I use dash).